thephez/dpp-spec/docs/data-contract.md

 | Maximum length of indexed string property | [1024](https://github.com/dashevo/platform/blob/v0.22-dev/packages/js-dpp/lib/dataContract/validation/validateDataContractFactory.js#L22) |
 | Maximum length of indexed byte array property | [4096](https://github.com/dashevo/platform/blob/v0.22-dev/packages/js-dpp/lib/dataContract/validation/validateDataContractFactory.js#L23) |
 | Maximum number of indexed array items | [1024](https://github.com/dashevo/platform/blob/v0.22-dev/packages/js-dpp/lib/dataContract/validation/validateDataContractFactory.js#L24) |

+When creating indices for string or array properties, they must meet the relevant requirements
+below:

+ - An indexed string property must define `maxLength` < the maximum length for indexed strings shown in the table above (1024)
+ - An indexed array property must define `maxItems` < the maximum number of indexed array items shown in the table above (1024)
+ - An indexed byte array property must define `maxItems` < the maximum number of indexed byte array items shown in the table above (4096)

+Also, the `$id` property may not be used in an index since there is no practical benefit to doing so.

 **Example**
 The following example (excerpt from the DPNS contract's `preorder` document) creates an index named `saltedHash` on the `saltedDomainHash` property that also enforces uniqueness across all documents of that type: